shawnmckinney/wicket-sample/README-ENABLE-FORTRESS.md

 -------------------------------------------------------------------------------

-## Prerequisites for target environment:
+## Prerequisites for target environment
 1. Java 7 (or greater) sdk

 2. Git